-- Final thoughts on the safety of Cancun
+- Final thoughts on the safety in Cancun

 How Safe is Cancun?
 (Our take)

-However, Cancun is far from what we’d consider a completely “safe” city.
+However, Cancun is far from what I’d consider a completely safe city.

-There’s been a rise in violence on the Yucatan Peninsula.
+There’s been a rise in violence across all of the Yucatan Peninsula, as cartels are making a bigger push into the resort cities.
 In fact, crime in Mexico as a whole has been hitting the headlines recently.

-In general, though, Cancun is generally considered to be one of the safer parts of the Yucatan Peninsula.
+In general, though, safety in Cancun is generally considered to be better than other parts of the Yucatan Peninsula.
 So let’s get into the nitty-gritty of what’s going on in the city.